 The next few pages provide important guidance that is relevant to all applications, whether written or dialogic.
-We recommend that you carefully consider these pieces of information prior to focusing on your chosen way of making an application.
+We recommend that you carefully consider this information prior to focusing on your chosen application route.
+Your application must be submitted in English.